konrads/numpy-exts/README.md

      avg_exec_time = 0.73
 ```

-Which suggests Cython is tiny bit faster than pure Python, yet Rust is 9x slower!
+This suggests Cython is slightly faster pure Python, but Rust is ~10x slower!
+Surprising, needs an investigation...